2021 Short Course Programming Information

 Tuesday, December 7th

 1 PM - MCPR Plenary Session

 2 PM - Pesticide Applicator Recertification (Category H: Seed Treatment)

-3 PM - Exhibit Hall "D" Opens with Ice Breaker Reception
+3 PM - Exhibit Hall in the Grand Ballroom (on the 3rd level) Opens with Ice Breaker Reception

 4:30 PM - MCPR Annual Meeting (in Exhibit Hall)

 6:30 PM - Exhibit Hall in the Grand Ballroom Closes

 8 AM - General Session Crop Pest Management Short Course

 9 AM - Exhibit Hall in the Grand Ballroom Opens